 A student who withdraws from ASL while a complaint is pending against him/her that is subject to the Title IX Policy will have a notation placed on his/her transcript that says "Withdrew while under Investigation for violation of an ASL Policy on [Date]."
 The transcript notation shall remain unless the student returns to ASL and the complaint process is finally adjudicated.
 If the result is that the student is found "not responsible" for violating the Title IX Policy, the notation shall be removed from his/her transcript.
-If the result is that the student is found to be responsible for violating the Title IX Policy and the disciplinary sanction includes Suspension or Expulsion/Dismissal from ASL, the notation shall be result is that the student is found to be responsible for violating the Title IX Policy and the disciplinary sanction is found to be responsible for violating the Title IX Policy and the notation shall be revised to reflect the appropriate disciplinary sanction as outlined above.
-If the result is that the student is found to be responsible for violating the Title IX Policy and the notation shall be revised to reflect the appropriate disciplinary sanction as outlined above.
+If the result is that the student is found to be responsible for violating the Title IX Policy and the disciplinary sanction includes Suspension or Expulsion/Dismissal from ASL, the notation shall be revised to reflect the appropriate disciplinary sanction as outlined above.
 If the result is that the student is found to be responsible for violating the Title IX Policy and the disciplinary sanction is anything other than Suspension or Expulsion/Dismissal, the notation shall be removed from his/her record.